Aeroluna/LunaCoopMod/README.md

 Copied from LOTV Nightmare.
 The nerf from campaign to co-op made building these feel sad.
 To compensate for unnerfing the damage, the range has been reduced.
 The reduced range also helps them live up to their name.

+- Reworked Wrathwalker attack to hitscan instead of a projectile.

+Prevents situations where all your Wrathwalkers mega overkill one unit.
+Unsuprisingly makes Wrathwalkers much stronger against smaller units, especially with P1.

 - Fixed Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.